 Produced a comprehensive interactive report explaining how centuries of systemic racism caused the current Black maternal and child health crisis.

-Produced the first comprehensive investigative report into the health consequences of eviction on Black children alongside actionable solutions to mitigate the crisis.
+Produced the first comprehensive investigative report into the health consequences of eviction on Black children, alongside actionable solutions to mitigate the crisis.

 Authored “It’s Not Too Late to Save Black Lives,” selected for inclusion in the 2021 edition of Best American Science and Nature Writing.